 Dentures are a classic solution for replacing missing teeth and restoring your smile.
-At Dental Arts of Beverly Hills, Xuan Yue, DDS, helps patients in Los Angeles improve their oral health and enhance their appearance with state-of-the-art dentures.
+At Dental Arts of Beverly Hills, Arman Dayan, DDS, and the team help patients in Los Angeles improve their oral health and enhance their appearance with state-of-the-art dentures.
 Schedule a visit by phone or online to the modern clinic in Beverly Hills, California, to get started with your dentures today.

 Dentures are prosthetic devices that replace some or all of your teeth.
 They’re made of artificial teeth that are held in place with an acrylic base that’s shaded to match your gum tissue.